 15A NCAC 02T .0111 CONDITIONS FOR ISSUING GENERAL PERMITS

-(a) In accordance with the provisions of G.S.
-143-215.1(b), (c) and (d), general permits may be developed by the Division and issued by the Director for categories of activities covered by this Subchapter.
-General permits may be written for categories of activities that involve the same or substantially similar operations, have similar treated waste characteristics, require the same limitations or operating conditions, and require the same or similar monitoring.
-After issuance of a general permit by the Director, persons operating facilities described by the general permit may request coverage under it, and the Director or his designee may grant appropriate certification.
-All individual operations which receive a "Certificate of Coverage" under a general permit are permitted under the specific general permit for which the coverage was issued.
+(a) After issuance of a general permit by the Director pursuant to G.S.
+143-215.1(b), (c), or (d), persons operating facilities described by the general permit may request coverage under it.
+An operation that receives a "Certificate of Coverage" under a general permit shall be permitted under the general permit for which the coverage was issued.
 A Certificate of Coverage shall mean that approval is given to facilities that meet the requirements of coverage under the general permit.
-Persons operating facilities covered under general permits developed in accordance with this Rule shall be subject to the same limits, conditions, management practices, enforcement authorities, and rights and privileges as specified in the general permit.
+Persons operating facilities covered under general permits developed in accordance with this Rule shall be subject to the same limits, conditions, management practices, enforcement authorities, and rights and privileges specified in the general permit.

-(c) No provisions in any general permit issued under this Rule shall be interpreted as allowing the permittee to violate state surface water standards, groundwater standards outside a Compliance Boundary established in accordance with 15A NCAC 02L .0107, or other applicable environmental Rules.
-Construction of new water supply wells for human consumption shall be prohibited within Compliance Boundaries for facilities covered under general permits issued under this Section.
+(c) No provisions in any general permit issued under this Rule shall be interpreted to allow the permittee to violate state surface water standards, groundwater standards outside a Compliance Boundary established in accordance with 15A NCAC 02L .0107, or other applicable environmental Rules.
+Construction of new water supply wells for human consumption shall be prohibited within Compliance Boundaries for facilities covered under general permits issued pursuant to this Section.
 General permits issued pursuant to this Rule shall be considered individual permits for purposes of Compliance Boundaries established under 15A NCAC 02L .0107.

-(d) To obtain an individual Certificate of Coverage, a Notice of Intent to be covered by the general permit must be given by the applicant to the Division using forms provided by the Division.
-Coverage under the general permit shall be granted unless the Director makes a determination under Paragraph (h) of this Rule that an individual permit is required.
-If all requirements are not met, an individual permit application and full application review procedure shall be required.
+(d) To obtain a Certificate of Coverage, a Notice of Intent to be covered by the general permit shall be given by the applicant to the Division using Division-approved forms.
+Coverage pursuant to the general permit shall be granted unless the Director makes a determination under Paragraph (h) of this Rule that an individual permit is required.
+If all requirements of Paragraph (h) are not met, an individual permit application and full application review procedure shall be required.

-(e) General permits shall be effective for a term not to exceed five years at the end of which the Division may renew them.
-The Division shall satisfy public notice requirements specified in Paragraph (b) of this Rule prior to renewal of general permits.
+(e) A general permit shall be effective for a term not to exceed eight years, at the end of which the Division may renew it pursuant to G.S.
+143-215.1.
+The Division shall satisfy public notice requirements specified in Paragraph (b) of this Rule prior to renewal of a general permit.
 If the Division does not renew a general permit, all operations covered under that general permit shall be notified to submit applications for individual permits.